kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 		However, when you want to *optimize and improve* a process, then a different style of experiments where multiple factors are changed simultaneously is required.

-We have known since the mid 1930's (almost 85 years), due to the work by :ref:`R. A. Fisher, <DOE_references>`, that changing one factor at a time (OFAT) is not an efficient way for experimentation.
+We have known since the mid 1930's (almost 85 years), due to the work by :ref:`R. A. Fisher, <DOE_references>`, that changing **o**\ ne **f**\ actor **a**\ t a **t**\ ime (OFAT) is not an efficient way for experimentation.
 Note that OFAT is alternative name for COST.

 Consider a bioreactor where we are producing a particular enzyme.
-The yield is known to be affected by these 6 variables: dissolved oxygen level, agitation rate, reaction duration, feed substrate concentration, substrate type, and reactor temperature.
+The yield, our outcome variable, is known to be affected by these 6 variables: dissolved oxygen level, agitation rate, reaction duration, feed substrate concentration, substrate type, and reactor temperature.
 For illustration purposes let's assume that temperature and feed substrate concentration are chosen, as they have the greatest effect on yield.
+The goal would be to maximize the yield.

-The base operating point is 346K with a feed substrate concentration of 1.5 g/L (point marked with a circle) and a yield in the region of 63%.
+The base operating point is 346K with a feed substrate concentration of 1.5 g/L, marked with a circle :ref:`in the figure <DOE-fig-COST>`.
+At these conditions we report a yield from the reactor of approximately 63%.

+.. _DOE-fig-COST:
 .. figure:: ../figures/doe/COST-contours.png
 	:align: center
 	:width: 700px
 	:scale: 80

+	A demonstration of the COST (OFAT) approach.

 ..
 FUTURE: use a curved surface like figure (c) on page 445 of BHH2

 At this point we start to investigate the effect of temperature.
 We decide to move up by 10 degrees to 356K, marked as point 1.
 After running the experiment we record a lower yield value than our starting point.
 So we go in the other direction and try temperatures at 338K, 330K and 322K.
-We are happy that the yields are increasing, but batch 4 shows a slightly lower yield.
+We are happy that the yields are increasing, but experiment 4 shows a slightly lower yield.
 So we figure that we've reached a plateau in terms of the temperature variable.
 Our manager is pretty satisfied because we've boosted yield from 63% to around 67%.
 These 4 runs have cost us around $10,000 in equipment time and manpower costs so far.

-So we get approval now to run 4 more batches, and we decide to change the substrate feed concentration.
-But we're going to do this at the best temperature found so far, 330K at point 3.
-Our intuition tells us that higher feed concentrations should boost yield, so we try 1.75 g/L. Surprisingly that lowers the yield.
+So we get approval now to run 4 more experiments, and we decide to change the substrate feed concentration.
+But we're going to do this at the best temperature found so far, 330K, at run 3.
+Our intuition tells us that higher feed concentrations should boost yield, so we try 1.75 g/L. Surprisingly, that experiment lowers the yield.
 There's likely something we don't understand about the reaction mechanism.
 Anyhow, we try the other direction, down to 1.25 g/L, and we see a yield increase.
 We decide to keep going, down to 1.0 g/L, and finally to 0.75 g/L. We see very little change between these last two runs and we believe we have reached another plateau.
 Also our budget of 8 experimental runs is exhausted.

 So our final operating point chosen is marked on the plot with a hexagon, at 330K and 0.75 g/L. We're proud of ourselves because we have boosted our yield from 63% to 67%, and then from 67% to 69.5%.
-We have also learned something interesting about our process.
-That the temperature appears to be negatively correlated with yield, and that the substrate concentration is negatively correlated with yield.
-That last observation was unexpected.
+We have also learned something interesting about our process: the temperature appears to be negatively correlated with yield, and the substrate concentration is negatively correlated with yield.
+An unexpected observation!

-However the problem with this approach is that it leaves undiscovered value behind.
-Changing one variable at a single time (COST) leads you into thinking you've reached the optimum, when all you've done in fact is trap yourself at a sub-optimal solution.
+The problem with this approach is that it leaves undiscovered value behind.
+Changing one variable at a single time leads you into thinking you've reached the optimum, when all you've done in fact is trap yourself at a sub-optimal solution.

 Furthermore, notice that we would have got a completely different outcome had we decided to first change substrate concentration, :math:`S` and then change temperature, :math:`T`.
 We would have likely landed closer to the optimum.
 This is very unsatisfactory: we cannot use methods to optimize our processes that depend on the order of experiments!

 Notice that we have not yet considered even the effect of the other 4 variables of dissolved oxygen level, agitation rate, reaction duration, and substrate type.
-While the OFAT (or COST) approach can get you close to the optimum in two variables, you have little to no hope of using this approach successfully with multiply factors.
+We have sub-optimally optimized the system in 2 dimensions, but there are in fact 6 dimensions.
+While the OFAT (or COST) approach can get you close to the optimum in two variables, you have little to no hope of using this approach successfully with multiple factors.

-Designed experiments, on the other hand, provide an efficient mechanism to learn about a system, often in fewer runs, and avoid misleading conclusions, such as from the COST approach.
+Designed experiments, on the other hand, provide an efficient mechanism to learn about a system, often in fewer runs than the COST approach, and avoid misleading conclusions that might be drawn from the COST approach.
 Designed experiments are always run in random order -- as we will presently see -- and we will get the same result, no matter the order.

 .. _DOE-two-level-factorials:

 Factorial designs: using two levels for two or more factors
 ==============================================================

-In this section we learn how, and why we should change more than one variable at a time.
+In this section we learn how, and why, we should change more than one variable at a time.
 We will use factorial designs because:

 	-	we can visually interpret these designs, and see where to run future experiments